Fracking Contaminates Water, DEP Finds

 Clean Water Action has been helping a statewide coalition determine how many water contamination cases DEP is aware of.
 The groups want to know what the state has done to help affected families and what actions are being taken to prevent future contamination.
 Under pressure from Clean Water Action, environmental allies, legislators and the public, Krancer finally wrote a lengthy April 2013 response, stating that DEP was aware of twenty-five water contamination cases from Marcellus Shale gas wells.
 Krancer resigned as DEP secretary two days later.

 In the Pittsburgh region, whenever it rains — even just a little bit — the sewer system is overwhelmed with stormwater.
-When this happens, ALCOSAN, the region’s sewer authority, shuts the doors to its processing plant and millions of gallons of raw untreated sewage pour into Pittsburgh’s rivers.
+When this happens, ALCOSAN, the region’s sewer authority, cannot handle the huge volume of water and millions of gallons of raw untreated sewage pour into Pittsburgh’s rivers.
 ALCOSAN has been told by the U.S. Environmental Protection Agency (EPA) to fix this problem, soon.

 The money to solve this sewage overflow problem, the biggest public works project ever in this region, will come from ALCOSAN rate payers.
 Rate payers need to be involved in the process so they can get the most value for the money they will be spending.

 The beautiful and powerful Susquehanna River stretches 400 miles, provides drinking water to millions of people, supports wildlife and unique environments, and is the largest river feeding the Chesapeake Bay.
 Natural gas development is expanding throughout the watershed at a rapid rate.
 Governments responsible for protecting the watershed do not yet have much understanding of how fracking affects the watershed, let alone how to protect human or aquatic life from the negative impacts of fracking.